autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 - Pause request tracked for execution until effective block height: epoch end.
 - Validator pausing is applied at epoch end before the next committee selection is run.

 The validator is paused and ignored by the committee selection algorithm.
-Stake delegation transactions bonding stake are reverted until the validator resumes an active state.
+Stake delegation transactions bonding stake are reverted until the validator resumes an `active` state.

 {{< alert title="Note" >}}Pausing has no impact on unbonding constraints.
 For example, if a validator pauses at time `T` and a staker immediately detects the `PausedValidator` event and submits an unbond transaction at time `T+1`, the unbonding period begins to count at `T+1`.
 Unbonding is then executed at `T+1 + unbondingPeriod + remainder of the epoch` in which `unbondingPeriod` falls.{{< /alert >}}

 ## Validator re-activation

 A validator can re-activate and resume active committee participation by submitting an activate request to the Autonity network.
-Once the activate request has been submitted the validator's state changes from `paused` to `active`.
+Once the activate request has been submitted the validator's state changes from its inactive state (`paused` or `jailed`) to `active`.
 In this state:

 - It is again included by the committee selection algorithm run at the epoch end.
 - New stake delegations are accepted.
-- That the validator is resuming active validator duty is visible to potential delegators by querying validator state ([`getValidator()`](/reference/api/aut/#getvalidator)) to return the validator `state` property.
+- That the validator is resuming active validator duty is visible to potential delegators.

 Note that: